PostHog/posthog.com/contents/blog/product-market-fit-game.md

 Ship features embarassingly early.
 The kind of user that'll pick up a random piece of software that no one has ever used before is an early adopter.

-Unless your software's main priority is being better designed, it's preferable to ship clunky/ugly/slightly broken functionality and quickly improve it, than to waste months on something no one cares about.
+Unless your product's USP is superior design, it's preferable to ship clunky/ugly/slightly broken functionality, and quickly improve it, than to waste months on something no one cares about.

 ### An open and responsive attitude